-2023 TOP PRIORITIES
+2024 TOP PRIORITIES

-- ▶ Workforce Matters: VRLTA believes Virginia is the number one state to do business.
-VRLTA supports Virginia as a right-to-work state, and opposes any efforts to expand burdensome requirements on business owners, such as predictive scheduling, mandatory paid leave, etc. In order to ensure that the hospitality industry grows it's workforce, three paths need to be pursued to overcome these shortages, education, economic development in the talent solutions portfolio, and opportunity populations in the veterans, department of corrections reentry, and immigrants. - ▶ Tipped Wage/ Tip Credit: VRLTA supports and accepts existing federal law for tipped employees that provides strong protections to ensure they never earn less than the applicable minimum wage, and is opposed to increases to the tipped wage.
+- Education and Workforce Development: VRLTA supports rigorous tourism, hospitality, and culinary curricula with increased funding and support for career and technical education.
+VRLTA supports strategies of graduation and student accreditation that ensures all high school graduates are college and workforce ready.
+In order to ensure that the hospitality industry grows its workforce, three paths need to be pursued to overcome these shortages, education, economic development in the talent solutions portfolio, and opportunity populations in the veterans, department of corrections reentry, and immigrants. - Tipped Wage/ Tip Credit: VRLTA supports and accepts existing federal law for tipped employees that provides strong protections to ensure they never earn less than the applicable minimum wage, and is opposed to increases to the tipped wage.
 VRLTA opposes efforts to reduce or eliminate the tipped credit.
-Tip credit should increase dollar for dollar with any increase in the minimum wage. - ▶ Minimum Wage: VRLTA is opposed to increasing the minimum wage rate above that rate which was enacted during the 2020 session and supports the Commonwealth initiating a study on the economic impact before moving forward with any escalation, and opposes any efforts to give jurisdictions the authority to impose a minimum wage greater than that of Virginia or federal guidelines. - Dealer Discount: VRLTA supports the restoration of the dealer discount that compensates retailers for the costs associated with credit and debit card processing fees related to the collection and remittance of state and local taxes. - ▶ ABC Licenses: VRLTA supports making Cocktails To-Go permanent, and expedited ABC approval of outdoor dining spaces.
-Moreover, we believe ABC requirements for minimum food sales should be strictly and equally enforced. - Tourism Promotion: VRLTA supports continued state tourism promotion by the Virginia Tourism Corporation and favors funding it at a level no lower than \$30 million annually, and requests an additional \$11 million be allocated to the VTC for marketing purposes to attract first time visitors to Virginia and to enhance our leverage marketing program.
-Moreover, an additional \$1 million in funding is needed to fully cover operating costs for Virginia's Welcome Centers, and \$7 million annually for film tax credits.
-VRLTA also continues to support the legislative initiatives of the Virginia Tourism Corporation.
-VRLTA also supports local tourism promotion efforts be maintained at levels to support tourism marketing.
+Tip credit should always increase dollar for dollar with any increase in the minimum wage.
+Further, VRLTA opposes any attempt to establish a regional system of differing minimum wages. - Minimum Wage: VRLTA is opposed to increasing the minimum wage rate above that rate which was enacted during the 2020 session and supports the Commonwealth initiating a study on the economic impact before moving forward with any escalation, and opposes any efforts to give jurisdictions the authority to impose a minimum wage greater than that of Virginia or federal guidelines.
+VRLTA opposes any effort to establish a regional system of differing minimum wages. - Dealer Discount: VRLTA supports the restoration of the dealer discount that compensates retailers for the costs associated with credit and debit card processing fees related to the collection and remittance of state and local taxes.